jaynopponep/jaynopponep/README.md

 ### Hi 👋 I'm Jay

-Computer Science and Applied Mathematics @ the City College of New York (CUNY)

 - 🌎 Based in New York City
 - 🌱 Learning Go & LLM stuff
 - 📫 I am reachable at jaynopponep.cs@gmail.com